A54DH/Plex-Collection-Posters/README.md

 ### Creating alternative versions

-Sometimes an the existing designs doesn't look right, so you might want to create you're own.
+Sometimes an existing design doesn't look right, so you might want to create you're own.
 If so, please use the instructions below to create your designs but then pay close attention to the naming of the file (export).
 All alternative versions use A# format.
 A to indicate that this is an alternative version and the # referring to the number as there may be a number of alternative versions.

 For example:

-Thor.jpg
+- Thor.jpg
-Thor A1.jpg
+- Thor A1.jpg
-Thor A2.jpg
+- Thor A2.jpg

 ## Requesting collection artwork